Living Learning Program

 Have you been part of, or do you want to be part of, local community initiatives or projects that are working to affect change in your own city or our own Canadian backyard?

 Laurier is one of only seven AshokaU Changemaker campuses in Canada, meaning social innovation is a core value within our programs and our students.
-You’ll find community engagement opportunities woven throughout the fabric of our school and the interests of our students, which start right away in the Changemakers RLC.
+You’ll find community and civic engagement opportunities woven throughout the fabric of our university and the interests of our students, which start right away in the Changemakers RLC.
 Here, you can also contribute to Laurier’s culture of social innovation while being mentored by upper year students, professors, and start-up founders who happen to be Laurier alumni.
-Together, with the changemakers on your floor, you’re not only going to learn what you need to do to be successful in university, but you’re going to be driven to change the world around you.
+Together, with the other changemakers on your floor, you’re not only going to learn what you need to do to be successful in university, but you’re going to be driven to change the world around you.

 Faculty Partners